 A recurring theme in I Have No Mouth and I Must Scream is that of helplessness and being trapped.
 The premise is about the last 5 remaining humans being kept alive and tortured for over 100 years by a malevolent supercomputer known as AM.
 Furthermore, the game differs from the original short story in that each of the five prisoners has their own separate stage that is based around their own flaws and insecurities.
 Three of the five prisoners are terrible people, and the other two are in poor mental health.
 AM merely choose the five that would be easiest to torture, rather than basing things on karmic retribution (Being an evil sentient AI tends to ensure that you’re kind of a dick).

 AM torture his victims on an emotional and psychological level in addition to a physical level.
 They are permanently kept alive so AM can torture them for all eternity.
-He makes them lose hope completely as they are able to do anything to escape their fate; not even die.
+He makes them lose hope completely as they are unable to do anything to escape their fate; not even die.
 Perhaps the worst torture is not any specific thing that AM does, but the fact that one is forced to be left alone with their own deteriorating mind.
-The horror that one can completely crack and lose all control and, unlike in real life, they are forced to keep going even if they already lost their sanity.
+The horror that one can completely crack and lose all control. and unlike in real life they are forced to keep going even if they already lost their sanity.
 In a way, the most inaccurate part of I Have No Mouth and I Must Scream is the fact that the five prisoners are still stable after 101 years of torture (although it could be possible that AM kept them that way for his own amusement).

 I have personal experience with this same concept to a lesser extent.
 Having suffered from suicidal depression and anxiety for many years, life has often felt this way to me.
 I just want it all to end but I can’t, or rather I can’t bring myself to.
 Not out of fear of death or the unknown, but because my friends and family.
 I could never bring myself to commit suicide because of them, but it never helped my mental state.
 In fact, it just made me feel even more trapped because no one could help me with the actual problem, they can only keep me alive to keep experiencing the horrific sensation while hoping that I just get struck down so it all would end.
 It is the type of torment that eats at you until you no longer have the will to even resist.
 You want to scream and cry out in rage but you can’t because you would just draw more attention to yourself and it would make things worse, or at the very least would do nothing; hence why the title I Have No Mouth and I Must Scream is not just a creepy sounding phrase, but also a deep metaphor for helplessness.
 You may not literally “have no mouth” but you certainly can’t use it.